svimanet/chatbot/README.md

-### Basic [IRC|Discord] chatbot.
+### Basic IRC chatbot.
-Simple IRC-chatbot and Discord-chatbot.
-Two different bots using the same modules.
+Open for hacktober contributions!
-Modules are easy to create, alter and implement.
+You can, for instance, create modules and add them to actuators, or make the bot more robust!